Pamela Koehne-Drube

 It’s important to understand the role of chapter length in your book.
 Chapters are more than just a break in the action; they help set the rhythm of your story and make it easier for readers to navigate through.

-The length of a chapter impacts how much information you can give at one time, which, in turn, impacts how fast or slow you want your reader to progress.
+The length of a chapter affects how much information you can give at one time, which, in turn, affects how fast or slow you want your reader to progress.
 You should consider this when determining how long or short each chapter should be—the goal is always a balance between giving enough information and keeping things interesting enough that readers want more.

 The length of a chapter can be used strategically to control the pace of a story; for example, shorter chapters create a sense of tension and suspense, while longer chapters slow down the pace and provide more descriptive content, like character development or world-building.